 The second factor to be considered is about cleaning the façade.
 The taller the building, the more difficult it is to clean.
 There are, however, solutions for the process and should be done as per the proper instructions from the manufacturer.
 The process to clean the façade materials and to improve its aesthetic and functional performance is of prime consideration.
 Cleaning the façade material ensures a long life span of the material.
 Materials should be selected based on cleaning/maintenance capability.

 3.Health and Safety

 Another important selection criterion is the health and safety impact of the materials.
 The structure might be made of concrete and cement, but it can contain metals and chemicals that are harmful to the inhabitants.
-If the façade material is of low quality and does not fall under health regulation, or brings more complications to the life space, then it is to be avoided.
+If the façade material is of low quality and does not fall under health regulations, or brings more complications to the living space, then it is to be avoided.

-While selecting a façade material, the architect/ designer and the procurement specialist should read the instruction from the manufacturer.
-Verify that the product is certified by the Green Building Authority and other related authorities or governing bodies, and is able to withstand fire and maintains required level of humidity inside the building.
+While selecting a façade material, the architect/ designer and the procurement specialist should read the instructions from the manufacturer.
+Verify that the product is certified by the Green Building Authority and other related authorities or governing bodies, and is able to withstand fire and maintain the required level of humidity inside the building.

 This is another important factor to be considered while selecting the façade material.
 A procurement specialist should always keep in mind these two concerns – material availability and time required to procure or lead time.

 If the specified material is available in the local market, the procurement specialist should reserve the material by issuing a local purchase order along with an advance payment or just the local purchase order as mutually agreed by the seller and the specialist.
 Then there are no tensions and surprises.